krisbaranski/priority_grid/README.md

 <br/>

-## What is it about
+## What is it about and how to use it

+#

+#### Explanation

-This app is made to specify, what your priorities in specific subject are (i.e. qualities, tasks...).
+This app is made to specify, what your priorities in specific subject are (i.e. qualities, tasks, todos ...).
+Often when we have some priorities, it doesn't come obvious what is their right prior order.
+One can do it manually.
+It will take some work to write things on paper, count them, replace items...
+So, as you can see, its time consuming.
+Therefore here you have an easy web app to create a list and order your items.
+With a few clicks you will get your list prioritized.
-For that, i implement some code, where you can specify important properties as a list.
+In implement web app you can specify important properties as a list.
-It will then go through a random loop of these properties, showing them as pairs.
+Then the app go through a random loop of those properties, showing them as pairs.
 There you can choose only one, which is more of value.
-It continue till all properties were meet once.
+It continue until all properties were meet once.
-In the end, you will get a list of key:value pairs of these properties, ordered descending.
+In the end, you get a result as a list of key:value pairs of those properties, ordered descending.
-The property on top have the most "clicks" and last one the least "clicks".
+The property on top have the most "points" and last one the least or no "points".
 Thats how your properties will give a result of priority grid.
 From most to least important.
-You can make as many headings as you like or need or create a new list to prioritize.
+You can make as many headings as you like and you can create a new list to prioritize.
-You can also run your "test" again after reset.
+You can also run your "matrix" again after reset.

-## How to use it

-here i explain how to use the grid
+Consider that number of your items will give multiple pairs i.e. 6 items = 15 possible pairs, 10 items = 45.
+So it can still take some time to figure out.

+#

+#### Rules

+1. give a title to your list of priority grid items, i.e.
+   `Qualities`
+2. create a list of items to work with, i.e.
+   `Strong`
+   `Fast`
+   `Something`
+   `...`
+3. now you get pairs of items.
+Choose only one of them, which is more valuable for you `Strong` OR `Fast`
+4. those pairs will continue until all possible combinations are shown (i.e. 6 items = 15 possible pairs)
+5. when finished, you will get a list of your items sorted from most for least important

 ## Specifications

-Download and install VSCode (or other code editor) for local work
+Download and install VSCode (or code editor of your choice) for local work

 Install python3, to check current version:
 `python3 --version`